Written By Golf Town Ambassador Lisa “Longball” Vlooswyk

-If this is the year you decide to introduce your daughter and/or son to the game, here are some of my top tips to help them have a successful start:
+If you are interested in introducing your daughter and/or son to the game, here are some ideas to help them have a successful start:

 The worst thing you can do for your junior golfer is cut down adult clubs to fit their size.
 It makes the clubs extraordinary stiff and they are heavy, thus difficult to hit.
 Junior Golf clubs are very reasonably priced.
-Go to your local Golf Town and have the professional fitters help pick out a Junior set of clubs that fits your child.
+Golf Town Master Club Fitters are trained to professionally fit and help pick out a Junior set of clubs that will benefit your child’s development.
 You can get everything from 3-piece starter sets with a bag to a set that is designed for teenagers.

-I hope these tips help you and your junior golfers and I look forward to seeing you and your family out on the links.
+Golf is a wonderful family sport that that teaches and promotes important life lessons and skills.
+I look forward to seeing you and your family out on the links.
 I guarantee you won’t be able to stop smiling!